enricocid/VectorifyDaHome/PRIVACY-POLICY.md

 **Enrico D'Ortenzio** built the Vectorify da home! app as an Open Source app.
 This APP is provided by Enrico D'Ortenzio at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my App.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my App.<hr>

-The present Privacy policy page is accessible also from within the app via a button. <hr>

 ### Information Collection And Use